krzywilk/chessboard-checker-segmentation/readme.md

 Unfortunately, so far I have only been able to focus key points on dark chess.
 White chess key point accumulation is negligible or it is focused on the contours of the chess.

-Very messy implementation of key points extraction can be found on separate branch
+Very messy implementation of key points extraction can be found on separate branch.
 </details>